webgme/webgme/docs/interpreters/creating_the_interpreter.rst

 here are; ``self.META`` property of the plugin which is a mapping from the name of a meta-node to the actual core-node, and the helper-method ``isMetaTypeOf`` which checks if the first node is of type of the second node.

+`Click here to open the video in a browser. <https://www.youtube.com/embed/7k6NS9v4ybI>`_.

 .. raw:: html

     <div style="position: relative; height: 0; overflow: hidden; max-width: 100%; height: auto; text-align: center;">